 The EU Banking Reforms include various amendments to the BRRD and SRM framework.
 Among others, the EU Banking Reforms will amend the MREL framework to align it with the global total loss-absorbing capacity ('TLAC') standard.
 The TLAC standard aims to ensure that G-SIBs have sufficient loss-absorbing and recapitalization capacity available in resolution.
 The EU Banking Reforms also introduce of changes to the MREL rules applicable to non-G-SIBs such as NWB Bank, including (without limitation) the criteria for the eligibility of liabilities for MREL.
 Furthermore, MREL requirements will be imposed on a (non G-SIB) bank-specific basis.
 The EU Banking Reforms also resulted in an amendment to a bank creditors' insolvency ranking, enabling banks to issue debt in a new statutory category of unsecured debt, ranking just below the most senior debt and other senior liabilities for the purposes of resolution, while still being part of the senior unsecured debt category.
 The EU Banking Reforms will also result in the addition of a tool allowing for the suspension of certain contractual obligations for a short period of time prior to any resolution proceedings.
 As such, the EU Banking Reforms may affect NWB Bank (including with regard to the MREL it must maintain) and the Notes (including with regard to their ranking in insolvency and their being at risk of being bailed-in).
-The amendments to the BRRD and SRM Framework are expected to enter into force by the end of 2020 (subject to implementation of the BRRD's amendments in national laws and regulations).
+The new rules in respect of the SRM Regulation applies as of 28 December 2020.
+The BRRD should have been implemented by the same date but is still in preparation.